kwakuemma37/Azure-lessons/README.md

 #### Isolation and segmentation
        Azure virtual network
          - allows you to create multiple isolated virtual networks
-         - You define private IP and public IP address when you set up a virtual network
+         - You define private IP and public IP addresses when you set up a virtual network
          - IP range only exists within the virtual network
          - IP address range
               - isn't internet routable.